 Smoking is not allowed in University of Washington Tacoma buildings, either inside of the building or within 25 feet of any building.
-Communal smoking devices, such as a hookah, are not permitted within the apartment, even if unlit or intended to be decoration.
-Removal or tampering with the smoke detection device is strictly prohibited.
-Student is responsible for testing this device at least once per month.
+Communal smoking devices, such as hookah, are not permitted within the apartment, even if unlit or intended to be decoration.
+Removal or tampering with smoke detection devices is strictly prohibited.
+The student is responsible for testing this device at least once per month.